cudmore/bob-fiji-plugins/README.md

 ##Installation

 Download a .py file and copy the file into your Fiji plugins folder.
-If the plugin doesn't work, first thing is to try and use an older [lifeline version of Fiji](http://fiji.sc/Downloads).
-I would suggest 'Fiji Life-Line version, 2013 July 15'.

 ###bAlignBatch